Skip to main content

 14 mentions Positive Neutral Negative

-• “The gameplay is polished, with many choices, and having a variety of endings is prioritized over consistency between paths or narrative quality.”
+• “I hate my waifu streamer closely follows the typical visual novel archetype: the gameplay is polished, with many choices and a variety of endings prioritized over consistency or narrative quality.”

 • “While the store page says it has simulation elements, they're effectively placebo gameplay elements, and you should just go into this expecting a very solid visual novel.”